TyVirgo/FIAP/README.md

 # FIAP [154K parameter]

-About the code implementation of the paper “An Efficient Frequency-Aware Information Asymmetric Processing Network for Super-Lightweight Image Super-Resolution”
+This is an official implementation of the paper “An Efficient Frequency-Aware Information Asymmetric Processing Network for Super-Lightweight Image Super-Resolution”

 ## Dependencies